 Confession time.
-I am a class-A people pleaser.
+I am a class-A people-pleaser.
 For real.
 If it weren’t for my awesome-sauce husband and friends, I would be locked into horrid pyramid schemes, or battered from trying to complete a never-ending to-do list.

-Ouch.
+Ouch!
+Boy, does this ever hit home with me.
 Way to make things awkward, girl.

-I hear you naysayers out there.
-“Well, Mary did kinda’ leave her high and dry.”
-Um, no. Jesus would have said something had that have been the case.
-He calls it as He knows it!
-Mary was not in any way lazy or not compassionate toward her sister.
-She was disciplined in knowing when not to worry.
-She knew when she needed to work, and when she needed to slow down.
-What a valuable lesson!
+I also hear you naysayers out there thinking, Well, Mary did kinda leave her sister high and dry.
+Uh, no. Had this been true, it’s certain Jesus would have said something to point this out.
+He calls it as He knows it, with wisdom that often defies human comprehension.
+Mary was in no way lazy or uncompassionate toward her sister.
+She was insightful and intuitive, giving her attention to what was most valuable.
+Imagine being so in touch with your needs that you automatically know when to work, and when to slow down.
+What a priceless ability!

-“If you belonged to the world, it would love you as its own.
+John 15:19 says: “If you belonged to the world, it would love you as its own.
 As it is, you do not belong to the world, but I have chosen you out of the world.
 That is why the world hates you.”

-Sit, breathe, and soak in what God has before you in your own life.
+So, exit out of Pinterest and stop scrolling through the endless pictures from Instagram influencers.
+Sit, breathe and soak in what God has before you in your own life.

 By Ashley Dillard